 “The implications of my atheism were incompatible with almost every value I held dear”: an academic and secular humanist struggles to explain her ethical values – and decides that only christianity could explain it.

 More atheists convert: five atheists who find themselves dissatisfied with their worldview and start to read up on alternatives.
 At ages from their 20’s to their 60’s, they convert to christianity.

 A slow year’s journey into light: an engineer and atheist gets to 40 without giving God a second thought.
-But a challenge from a dinner guest and a lot of reading eventually convince him that God is real.
+But a challenge from a dinner guest and a lot of reading convince him that God is real.